d3clane/DosHack/README.md

 I receive program from [Worthlane](https://github.com/worthlane) (only .com file) which emulates password checking and then providing some important data.

-Work is divided into two parts:
+The work is divided into two parts:
 1. I have to find 2 software vulnerabilities and exploit them without changing source code.
 2. Write a program on C-language that will change source code and provide me an access to an important data (it is kind of crack).